A beautiful, hearty winter salad to make in the cold months, with creamy lemon-anchovy dressing, radicchio, romaine, fresh fennel and celery root.

 Here’s a winter salad to take you through the dog days of the season.
 The recipe makes the most of the produce you’re likely to find at the market during the cooler months, like radicchio, romaine lettuce, fennel bulb and celery root.
 It’s a colorful and uplifting recipe, just what you need to help round the corner until springtime.

 The dressing for this winter salad is creamy and lemony, flavor-boosted with a little anchovy (a good use for the jar you might have sitting in the pantry!).
 It will remind you of a lighter, less pungent caesar salad dressing, and it’s a great match for the more assertive flavors of the radicchio and celery root.

-It was snowing again this morning, but I didn’t want to venture out for provisions.
-So I dug into the produce drawer of the refrigerator, hungry for the vitamins in fresh leaves and crisp vegetables.
-I felt like Captain Cook scrounging around in the galley for a wedge of lime to suck on.
+When I first made this salad I was craving something fresh and crunchy, but it was snowing and I didn’t want to venture out for provisions.
+So when I dug into the produce drawer of the refrigerator and found the ingredients for a hearty salad, I felt a little like Captain Cook scrounging around in the galley for a wedge of lime to suck on.

 - Grated zest and juice from 1 lemon

 - 1 teaspoon white wine or rice vinegar

 - 1 garlic clove, grated on a microplane or finely chopped